 While you can also lint your code using ESLint via the command line in containers, we don't currently support custom ESLint configs in the editor itself.

-Unlike Client Sandboxes, Containers also expose access to the Terminal, which
+Unlike Client Sandboxes, Containers also expose access to the Terminal.
+This

 allows you to run most commands you'd normally expect to be able to run in the